Here's what happens when you use Slack as a channel for your digital assistant (or standalone skill):

 In the left navigation of the web console for your Slack app, within the Settings section, select Install App.

 Click Install App to Your Workspace.

-Once you have completed this step, you should see the app in your Slack workspace in a section of the left navigation, or by scrolling down to Recent Apps in the left navigation.
+Once you have completed this step, you should be able to see the app in your Slack workspace, either by selecting Apps in the left navigation, or by scrolling down to Recent Apps in the left navigation.